Gloved hands prepare a medical device for the regulatory submissions process.

 A PMA submission sits at the opposite end of the spectrum.
 It requires the most stringent level of evidence, including robust clinical data from human trials to independently prove your device is safe and effective.
 Generating sufficient clinical evidence is often the biggest hurdle for manufacturers on this path.
 The De Novo pathway falls in the middle.
 Since there’s no predicate, you’ll need more data than for a 510(k)—including performance and potentially clinical data—to demonstrate a favorable risk-benefit profile and establish a new device classification.

-Comparing Timelines, Costs, and Approval Rates
+Breaking Down Timelines, Costs, and Success Rates

 The pathway you choose directly impacts your budget and your launch timeline.
 The 510(k) is generally the fastest and least expensive route, with FDA review times typically lasting between 90 and 180 days.
 The De Novo process takes longer, as the FDA is evaluating a novel technology without a direct comparison.